 “Out of the 570 dams we intend to build in the three regions of the North, we are actually at work on 116 dams.
 The dams are at different stages of completion.
 For the 116, lands have been acquired, between two and three acres of land.
-Contracts have also been awarded.”
+Contracts to a general contractor have also been awarded.”

 We’re building 570 dams – Nana Addo